timfox456/myresume/Tim-Fox-Resume.md

 **ShmSoft**, (Houston,TX):
   * Worked on FreeEed, an open source e-discovery platform.
-  * Interfaced wtih Relativity, market-leading
+  * Interfaced with Relativity, market-leading

 **TD Bank**, Toronto ON Canada